 Using simple algebra (64 + X = 69), we know that X must equal 5.

-That’s the basic idea for degrees of freedom in statistics.
+That’s the basic idea for DF in statistics.
 In a general sense, DF are the number of observations in a sample that are free to vary while estimating statistical parameters.
 You can also think of it as the amount of independent data that you can use to estimate a parameter.

-Degrees of freedom also define the distributions for the test statistics of various hypothesis tests.
+Degrees of freedom also define the probability distributions for the test statistics of various hypothesis tests.
 For example, hypothesis tests use the t-distribution, F-distribution, and the chi-square distribution to determine statistical significance.
-Each of these distributions is a family of distributions where the degrees of freedom define the shape.
+Each of these probability distributions is a family of distributions where the DF define the shape.
 Hypothesis tests use these distributions to calculate p-values.
-So, the DF are directly linked to p-values through these distributions!
+So, the DF directly link to p-values through these distributions!

 Next, let’s look at how these distributions work for several hypothesis tests.

-A 1-sample t-test determines whether the difference between the sample mean and the null hypothesis value is statistically significant.
+A 1-sample t test determines whether the difference between the sample mean and the null hypothesis value is statistically significant.
 Let’s go back to our example of the mean above.
 We know that when you have a sample and estimate the mean, you have n – 1 degrees of freedom, where n is the sample size.
-Consequently, for a 1-sample t-test, the degrees of freedom is n – 1.
+Consequently, for a 1-sample t test, use n – 1 to calculate degrees of freedom.

 The DF define the shape of the t-distribution that your t-test uses to calculate the p-value.
 The graph below shows the t-distribution for several different degrees of freedom.
-Because the degrees of freedom are so closely related to sample size, you can see the effect of sample size.
-As the degrees of freedom decreases, the t-distribution has thicker tails.
+Because the degrees of freedom are so closely related to sample size, you can see the #0excludeGlossary of sample size.
+As the DF decreases, the t-distribution has thicker tails.
 This property allows for the greater uncertainty associated with small sample sizes.

 To dig into t-tests, read my post about How t-Tests Work.
 I show how the different t-tests calculate t-values and use t-distributions to calculate p-values.

 The F-test in ANOVA also tests group means.
-It uses the F-distribution, which is defined by the degrees of freedom.
-However, you calculate the DF for an F-distribution differently.
+It uses the F-distribution, which is defined by the DF.
+However, you calculate degrees of freedom in ANOVA differently because you need to find the numerator and denominator DF.
 For more information, read my post about How F-tests Work in ANOVA.

-Degrees of Freedom for the Chi-Square Test of Independence
+How to Find Degrees of Freedom for Tables in Chi-Square Tests

-The chi-square test of independence determines whether there is a statistically significant relationship between categorical variables.
-Just like other hypothesis tests, this test incorporates degrees of freedom.
-For a table with r rows and c columns, the general rule for calculating degrees of freedom for a chi-square test is (r-1) (c-1).
+The chi-square test of independence determines whether there is a statistically significant relationship between categorical variables in a table.
+Just like other hypothesis tests, this test incorporates DF.
+To find the chi-square DF for a table with r rows and c columns, use this formula to calculate degrees of freedom: (r-1) (c-1).

-However, we can create tables to understand it more intuitively.
-The degrees of freedom for a chi-square test of independence is the number of cells in the table that can vary before you can calculate all the other cells.
+However, we can create tables to understand how to find degrees of freedom more intuitively.
+The DF for a chi-square test of independence is the number of cells in the table that can vary before you can calculate all the other cells.
 In a chi-square table, the cells represent the observed frequency for each combination of categorical variables.
 The constraints are the totals in the margins.

 Chi-Square 2 X 2 Table

-For example, in a 2 X 2 table, after you enter one value in the table, you can calculate the remaining cells.
+For example, to find the degrees of freedom in a 2 X 2 table, after you enter one value in the table, you can calculate all the remaining cells.